 Serve immediately, sprinkled with almonds and cilantro leaves.
 Throw on some pomegranate seeds if they are in season.

-I used four soft, speckled bananas to add natural sweetness and rich banana flavor to this delicious bread with minimal oil and sugar.
-The bananas and just one tablespoon of olive oil make this bread moist.
-If you only have 3 bananas you can add a half cup of blueberries.
-My daughter likes the chocolate chips, but you can omit them to lower the sweetness and calorie count even more.
+I used four soft, speckled bananas to add natural sweetness and rich banana flavor to this delicious bread with minimal sugar.
+The bananas, brown sugar and just 3 tablespoons of brown butter make this bread moist.
+Add strawberries for a taste of strawberry jam or blueberries.
+Add chocolate chips for a nice gooey sweetness.

 1/3 cup 1% or skim milk